-This course is designed to aid students in developing rudimentary skills in self-defense.
-Emphasis is placed on stances, blocks, punches, and kicks as well as non-physical means of self-defense.
+is placed on stances, blocks, punches, and kicks as well as non-physical means of self-defense.
 Upon completion, students should be able to demonstrate basic self-defense techniques of a physical and non-physical nature.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-PED 128 Golf-Beginning 0 2 0 1
+PED 128 Golf-Beginning 0 2 0 Prerequisites: None